MauroAbidalCarrer/CNN_from_scratch/readme.md

 - Optimizers

 ## Source code:
-This is effectively a very small Deep learning library with the following features:
+This is effectively a very small (500 lines)Deep learning library with the following features:
 Layers:
     - Linear
     - Relu